 WRITERS, PHOTOGRAPHERS WANTED.
 To submit a piece to Writers on the Range, email firstname.lastname@example.org.
 Submissions should be no more than 750 words in length.
 Looking for diverse writers, writers of color, women and young people.
 Topics should be fit readers across the intermountain territory of Montana, Idaho, New Mexico, Arizona, Colorado, Utah, Nevada and Wyoming.
 Readers also care about the Great Plains and the eastern parts of California, Oregon and Washington.
 Want authentic voices, if you work in the West and have a unique perspective on public lands, water, natural resources, agriculture or economic institutions of the West your submission is most welcome.
 See writersontherange.org.

 LIBRARY CURBSIDE HOURS.
-Taos Public Library curbside hours through April-December are 8:30 a.m.-4:30 p.m.
-Drop box is open ThursdayS, 8:30 a.m. to 4 p.m.
+Taos Public Library curbside hours April-December are 8:30 a.m.-4:30 p.m.
+Drop box open Thursdays, 8:30 a.m. to 4 p.m.
 If library is on a delay or closed due to weather notice will be posted at taoslibrary.org and Facebook.

-MINDFUL FREE MEDITATION COURSE: "Exploring Mindful Meditation: Basics" is an online course offered free to the public by Mindful Frontiers, a local meditation community.
-Registration required, at mindfulfrontiers.thinkific.com/.
+MINDFUL FREE MEDITATION COURSE: "Exploring Mindful Meditation: Basics."
+Online course offered free to the public by Mindful Frontiers, a local meditation community.
+Must register, at mindfulfrontiers.thinkific.com/

 FREE FRIDAY MEDITATION CIRCLE, 7-7:20 a.m.
 A weekly guided-Zoom meditation.
-Instructor is creative director and founder Anne-Marie Emanuelli.
-Registration required at app.ubindi.com/Mindful.Frontiers/.
+Instructor is creative director/founder Anne-Marie Emanuelli.
+Must register at app.ubindi.com/Mindful.Frontiers/